Wild Basketry Workshops

 2026 is going to be a year of new explorations.
 My book comes out in April, along with book release events, workshops, and book signings.
 This means shorter events that more people can join.
 I’ll also be expanding my online and digital offerings in an effort to reach more people than I’m able to reach with in-person classes.
 There will still be in-person basketry and foraging classes though, because how could I not?
 I’ll be releasing new offerings as I am able, given my additional role as the mother of a one-year old!
 So keep checking in throughout the year and join my mailing list to hear about the newest classes.

-2026 Upcoming Workshops
+2026 Workshops & Events

 For my list of potential workshop topics click here